Modern world

 Argentina wins against globalism

-Never has a World Cup started so badly.
-Offered to Qatar, with Zinedine Zidane as ambassador, in a climate of suspicion of corruption.
-Everything has been said about this country, half the size of Brittany, managing to change the World Cup season for the first time since its inception, airing Continue reading
+Never had a World Cup started so badly.
+Awarded to Qatar, with Zinédine Zidane as its ambassador, in an atmosphere rife with suspicion of corruption.
+Everything has been said about this country, half the size of Brittany, managing to change the World Cup season for the first time since its inception, creating a climate… Continue reading

 -